-Number/% of companies in the supply chain to have implemented the six standards in the Mental Health at Work commitment.
+Themes Policy outcomes Metrics COVID-19 recovery Help local communities to manage and recover from the impact of COVID- 19 Number of full-time equivalent employment opportunities created for those who were made redundant due to COVID-19.
+Number of people-hours spent supporting local community integration, such as volunteering and other community-led initiatives related to COVID-19 Number/% of companies in the supply chain to have implemented the six standards in the Mental Health at Work commitment.
 Tackling economic inequality Create new businesses, new jobs and new skills Number of full-time equivalent employment opportunities created Number of apprenticeship/training opportunities created or retained Number of people-hours of learning interventions delivered Increase supply chain resilience and capacity For start-ups, SMEs, VCSEs; and mutuals: number/value of contract opportunities awarded; total spend under the contract, as % of the overall contract spend.
 Number/% of companies in the supply chain with Cyber Essentials/ Cyber Essentials+ certification/have adopted the National Cyber Security Centre's 10 steps [where relevant] Fighting climate change Effective stewardship of the environment Number of people-hours spent protecting and improving the environment under the Number of green spaces created Annual reduction in emissions of greenhouse gases (metric tonnes carbon dioxide equivalent) Annual reduction in water use (litres) Annual reduction in waste to landfill (metric tonnes) Equal opportunity Reduce the disability employment gap Number/% of disabled people employed Number/% of disabled people on apprenticeship schemes Number/% of disabled people on other training schemes Tackle workforce inequality Number/% of people from groups under-represented in the workforce employed Number/% of people from groups under-represented in the workforce on apprenticeship schemes Number/% of people from groups under-represented in the workforce on other training schemes Wellbeing Improve health and wellbeing Number/% of all companies in the supply chain to have implemented measures to improve the physical and mental health and wellbeing of employees.
-Number/% of all companies in the supply chain to have implemented the six standards in the Mental Health at Work commitment Number/% of all companies in the supply chain to have implemented the mental health enhanced standards, for companies with more than 500 employees, in Thriving at Work.
-Improve community cohesion Number of people-hours spent supporting local community integration, such as volunteering and other community-led initiatives
+Number/% of all companies in the supply chain to have implemented the six standards in the Mental Health at